BiswarupMukherjee1/spacecraft-pose-failure-detection/README.md

 # Failure detection and uncertainty in learned spacecraft pose estimation

-Biswarup Mukherjee: MSc IPCVai, Universidad Autónoma de Madrid, 2025–2027
+Biswarup Mukherjee: MSc IPCVai, 2025–2027

 This is a work on monocular relative pose estimation for spacecraft rendezvous and proximity operations.